add2cal/docs/src/application-manual/elements.md

 ### Emails

-[Email templates](/application-manual/styles-and-templates.html#emails) can be linked to a Style.
+[Email templates](/application-manual/styles-and-templates.html#emails) can be linked to an RSVP template.

 When setting them, you overwrite the default emails, that we send for any RSVP interaction of the user (like Double-Opt-In, confirmation, etc.).